Skip to main content

 Your public key is safe to share.
 Do not share your private key with anyone, including Semgrep.

-4. Update the config.yaml file with your private key:
+1. Update the config.yaml file by replacing YOUR_PRIVATE_KEY with the value of your private key.

 inbound: